6 biggest pitfalls for investors

 How to prevent it: Repeatedly ask yourself: "What could I have gotten wrong?"
 Seek out information from a diverse range of sources.
-A good place to start is Fidelity's stock, bond, and fund research pages.
+A good place to start is Fidelity's stock, bond, ETF, and mutual fund research pages.

 3. Getting stuck on the first thing you see: Anchoring bias

 What it is: We tend to latch onto the information we receive first—whether it's relevant to the decision we're making or not.

 How it plays out: We commonly anchor on specific numbers just because, well, we know about them.
 Imagine your friend is raving about a mutual fund you've never heard of that she just bought at $50.
 But by the time you check the quote it's already at $55.
 So you decide not to pursue the idea.